-Investors are clamoring for ways to get in on a popular, but risky, investing craze — marijuana!
+Investors are clamoring for ways to get in on a popular, but risky, marijuana investing craze.
 Despite the reality that pot is illegal under federal law, many states have legalized the substance and plenty of marijuana ETFs have cropped up as a result.

-If you’re determined to get in on the marijuana investing scene, there are several conservative-ish strategies for partaking in the speculative pot party.
+If you’re determined to get in on the marijuana investing scene, there are several conservative-ish marijuana ETFs for partaking in the speculative pot party:

-As the first U.S. marijuana ETF, the Alternative Agroscience could enjoy a first-mover advantage and capture the important growing cannabis investing market share.
+As the first of sure to be many U.S. marijuana ETFs, the Alternative Harvest could enjoy a first-mover advantage and capture the important growing cannabis investing market share.

 It’s risky to call American Growth Funds Series Two Class E (MUTF:AMREX) a conservative marijuana pick.
 The fund, comprised of companies involved in the legal cannabis industry has a 5.75% load and dismal returns, with a 5-year annualized loss of -2.48% and year to date decline of 22%.

-Yet, if you’re a contrarian seeking a fund with access to the cannabis industry you might consider beaten down AMREX.
+Yet, if you’re a contrarian seeking a fund with access to the cannabis industry through marijuana ETFs you might consider beaten down AMREX.
 For optimistic investors, the stock is trending upward during the first few weeks of December.

 AMREX’s top holdings include some well-known names and other niche pot players including GW Pharmaceuticals PLC-ADR (NASDAQ:GWPH), Scotts Miracle-Gro Co (NYSE:SMG), Abbott Laboratories (NYSE:ABT), Cara Therapeutics Inc (NASDAQ:CARA), Cannabis Sativa Inc (OTCMKTS:CBDS) and more.

 The fund is small and hasn’t gained serious investor traction.
-With a 3-year beta of 0.53, this might be a good diversifier against the movements of the S&P 500.
+With a three-year beta of 0.53, this might be a good diversifier against the movements of the S&P 500.

-Go north for another fund tapping the marijuana market.
+Go north for another fund tapping into marijuana ETFs.
 Canadian Cronos Group Inc. (OTCMKTS:PRMCF), formerly known as PharmaCan Capital Corp., is an investment firm focused on investing in the medical marijuana industry.

 Cronos’ investments abide by Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
 Founded in 2013 in Toronto, the fund targets Canadian firms and makes minority investments in cannabis-related firms.